-is the creator, Vishnu the preserver, Siva is the quintessential
+If Brahma is the creator, Vishnu the preserver, Shiva is the quintessential

-His duty is to destroy all the worlds at the end of creation
+destroyer.
+His duty is to destroy all the worlds at the end of creation and

-from endless galaxies.
-Perhaps Siva would be the black hole performing this
+the matter from endless galaxies.
+Perhaps Shiva would be the black

-this does not mean that Siva would remain idle till the arrival of that
+However this does not mean that Shiva would remain idle till the

-the order of the universe.
-Siva's destruction is not negative.
+order of the universe.
+Shiva's destruction is not negative.
 It is

 progress.
 He destroys our illusions, desires and ignorance.
 He destroys